 Linn’s research on the manufacturing sector has investigated the role of energy prices in driving the adoption of energy-saving technology and the effects of carbon pricing on industrial competitiveness.
 He has published in leading general interest and field journals in environmental, energy, and health economics.

-Linn, who joined RFF in March 2010, was an assistant professor in the economics department at the University of Illinois at Chicago and a research scientist at MIT.
-At MIT, he served as executive director of the MIT Study of the Future of Solar Energy.
+Prior to joining RFF in 2010, Linn was an assistant professor in the economics department at the University of Illinois at Chicago and a research scientist at MIT.
+He was a senior economist at the Council of Economic Advisers from 2014–2015.